76 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on speech therapy and does not mention medication requirements.

-What data supports the effectiveness of the treatment AI-guided maintenance training with visual-acoustic biofeedback for Speech Sound Disorder?
+What evidence suggests that AI-guided maintenance training with visual-acoustic biofeedback is effective for Speech Sound Disorder?

 This trial is for children aged 9 to 17 with Speech Sound Disorder who have normal hearing, oral function, and language abilities.
 They must have completed a previous study (VISIT), have access to a computer with home wifi, speak English as a primary or joint-first language from an early age, and not exhibit severe voice/fluency disorders or developmental disabilities.